 Being a life coach, your professional expertise is one of your biggest assets.
-But there’s a lot more that matters when you start or run your own business.
+Successfully establishing and running a life coach business takes a lot more than just being a field expert.

-If the right people don’t come to know about you at the right time, your business may not reach the heights you wish for!
+If you’re not able to bring in new clients regularly, your business may not reach the heights you wish for!